 27. Ride the Copper Canyon Train

 I personally find the free walking tours to be the best way to get an introduction to a place.
-You’ll walk around for a few hours with a knowledgeable local guide and get an insight to the history and culture of the place.
+You’ll walk around for a few hours with a knowledgeable local guide and get an insight into the history and culture of the destination.
 Chances are you’ll make some new friends along the way as well.

 When doing the free walking tours, just remember that these companies and their guides depend on your generous tips for their livelihood.
 If you enjoy your tour, a standard tip is about $10 per person.

 29. Drink in a Cantina